 The Filipino People tell the tale of how the hibiscus flower came to be.
 Once upon a time, a man named Gumeng fell in love with a Diwata named Mula.
 A Diwata is a supernatural being who tends to the forest and lives in rivers, lakes, and caves.
 (The Greek comparison is a water nymph.)

 When Mula found him, she was devasted.
-She tried to save him with her fairy magic, but could not revive him.
+She tried to save him with her fairy magic but could not revive him.
 Brokenhearted, she took the dagger to her own heart and fell to the ground, bleeding next to her lover.

-As the two lovers died, the Earth opened up and pulled them into her healing embrace, leaving no trace of them or their blood.
+As the two lovers died, the Earth opened up and pulled them into its healing embrace, leaving no trace of them or their blood.
 But soon after, a sprout came up from the ground in the spot where the lovers had been.
 Eventually it grew to become a beautiful hibiscus flower bush, which the locals called Gumamela in honor of the two lovers.